riongull/dash-incubator-rules/rules.md

 The funds the PO requests from the Dash Network are purely to top-up the Incubator Wallet and increase the overall budget available to Admins to spend.

 Incubator is a pure-Dash fund meaning that rewards are denominated only in Dash.
-Therefore any fluctuations in the fiat price of Dash will only reflect the pricing of new [Tasks](#25-tasks) by Admins and prior agreements made in Dash are not renegotiated or adjusted.
+Therefore any fluctuations in the fiat price of Dash will only reflect the pricing of new [Tasks](#25-tasks) by Admins and prior agreements made in Dash are not necessarily renegotiated or adjusted.

 ## 5.3 Proposal Owner

 The Proposal Owner (PO) is the [Admin](#4-admins) user who creates [Proposals](#64-proposals) to the Dash Network for and on behalf of the Incubator, and handles (but isn't liable for) custody and transactions of the Dash received on behalf of Admins.

-The PO agrees to use funds solely for the purposes of awarding Task Claims](#26-claims) that were approved by Admins and are inline with the Rules in this document.
+The PO agrees to use funds solely for the purposes of awarding [Task Claims](#26-claims) that were approved by Admins and are inline with the Rules in this document.

 The PO role is intended to be a temporary role, until the Incubator can be implemented as a fully decentralized dApp in future, with Proposal Dash awarded to a Contract on Dash Platform and distributed autonomously using code.